rage/programming-23/data/part-11/2-more-comprehensions.md

 </sample-output>

-Finally, let's find out what makes a series of items "comprehendible".
+Now, let's find out what makes a series of items "comprehendible".
 In the previous part we learnt how to make our own classes iterable.
-It is exactly this same feature which also alows for list comprehensions.
+It is exactly this same feature which also allows for list comprehensions.
 If your own class is iterable, it can be used as the basis of a list comprehension statement.
 The following class definitions are copied directly from [part 10](/part-10/3-oo-programming-techniques#iterators):

 ```python
 class Book: